 You may begin to see symptoms of postpartum depression during this stage.
 Postpartum depression is longer lasting and more severe than the “baby blues.”
 Baby blues symptoms typically last for about 5 days to two weeks after the baby is born, and include:

 - Mood swings

 Postpartum depression feels different because the symptoms are more intense and last longer.
 Symptoms can appear in the first few weeks after birth or can take up to a year to manifest.
 They may even affect your ability to take care of your baby.
 Postpartum depression symptoms include:

 - Excessive crying (from you, not the baby)

 - Severe anxiety and panic attacks

 - Thoughts of self-harm or harming your baby

 - Thoughts of suicide

-Your hormones have typically returned to baseline levels around the 6-month mark.
+Your hormones after giving birth have typically returned to baseline levels around the 6-month mark.
 Women also often have their first regular menstruation around this time.
 Estrogen and progesterone return to normal levels, making it possible to have a normal cycle.